CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/05-date.md

 * `with time zone` (`time` and `timestamp` only): `timestamptz` (which we used in the new table above) is Postgres shorthand for `timestamp with time zone`.
-There's several different ways to explicitly include the time zone for an input value - for example, by abbreviations such as `EST` and `PST`, by using an _offset_ that indicates the number of hours difference from Coordinated Universal Time (UTC), or by using an area and location such as `America/New_York`.
+There are several different ways to explicitly include the time zone for an input value - for example, by abbreviations such as `EST` and `PST`, by using an _offset_ that indicates the number of hours difference from Coordinated Universal Time (UTC), or by using an area and location such as `America/New_York`.